mdref/mdref/propro.md

 > **Note:** This extension mostly only provides infrastructure for other extensions.

 See the php\PropertyProxy class, for the user-land visible part of the implementation.

+## Installation:

+This extension is hosted at PECL (<http://pecl.php.net>) and can be installed eith PEAR's pecl command:

+    # pecl install propro